What Does It Mean to be the Lead Plaintiff or Class Representative?

 It is also important to understand that even after a class action lawsuit is filed, the class itself must still be “certified” by a judge.
 Certification is a determination that the lawsuit meets all the legal requirements to be maintained as class action litigation.
 Additionally, certification confirms the role of the lead plaintiff or class representative.

 Unlike most class members, the lead plaintiff or class representative is expected to take an active role in the class action, which can take many years to complete.
 The lead plaintiff will work directly with the class action lawyers in making key decisions about the litigation.
 The class representative must also typically be available for certain major events, including depositions and pre-trial hearings.

-The lead plaintiff also plays a critical role in settlement talks.
+The lead plaintiff also plays a critical role in class action settlement talks.
 Many class actions never get to trial.
 Instead, they are resolved after the class has been certified but before the case gets in front of a jury.
 The class representative is the person with the authority to approve or reject a settlement offer that will bind the entire class.

 What Is the Lead Plaintiff’s Compensation?

-In exchange for playing such an important role, the lead plaintiff will also typically receive a larger percentage of any final settlement or judgment than other class members.
+In exchange for playing such an important role, the representative plaintiff will also typically receive a larger percentage of any final settlement or judgment than other class members.
 There is no exact formula for determining just how much the class representative receives.
 It is ultimately up to the judge overseeing the case.
 But the court will look at a number of factors, including the nature of the alleged injury and the overall size of the settlement or award.